• Roasting since 2014 | 1100+ 5 Star Reviews

 One tip that will help is to fold it so there is no air left at the top.
 You can then hold it down with a rubber band or even a peg.
 To go deeper into why that might be a good idea, check out this video from UK coffee roaster Maxwell Colonna-Dashwood.

-Freshness is important but there are other things to consider.
+Fresh coffee beans are important but there are other things to consider.
 Make sure you have a good grinder.
-Buy good coffee.
+Buy good coffee with a roast date.
 Grind immediately before you brew.
 Enjoy.